openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/validations/cli.rst

 CLI support for validations
 ===========================

 The following section describes the options when running or listing the existing validations.

-.. note:: Validations can be performed either by calling Mistral or by calling ``ansible-playbook``.
-By default, the latter is used.
-However, listing validations are supported currently only by calling Mistral.

 Running validations
 ^^^^^^^^^^^^^^^^^^^